datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 People enjoy doing certain things as a part of their daily jobs.
 One such thing for an analytics professional is to be able to work with the best in class tools to deliver top-notch decision support solutions while tapping into their scientific training.
 We are simple beings, looking to deliver complex things as simple stories.
-After all, I struggle to remember anything more a point if it has to be explained in anything more than a 3 dimensional co-ordinate plane.
-The point is - we all solve problems breaking them down.
+After all, I struggle to remember even one data point if it has to be explained in more than a 3 dimensional co-ordinate plane.
+In fact, most people that we know have same problems.
+The reason is as humans - our ability to process complexity is limited.
+But we still solve extremely complex problems.
+We do all this by breaking them down in smaller pieces and solving it one at a time.

-I enjoy, relish and look forward to opportunities where I can work with tools that best allow me to express my creativity while not limiting my problem solving capabilities.
-This means, that  I am always looking to add tools to my arsenal that allow me to do what I do best - solve problems by breaking them down into smaller pieces & yet provide the right platform where I can tap into the best of breed tools custom built for a purpose.
-Something that encourages a quick thought to execution paradigm.In fact this expectation is true with most people.
+In general, most people enjoy, relish and look forward to opportunities where they can work with tools that best allow them to express their creativity without limiting their problem solving capabilities.
+Something that encourages a fluent thought to execution paradigm.In fact this expectation is true with most practitioners - the need to minimize <u> thought to execution friction</u> is probably the single biggest productivity requirement of corporate America.

  In most mature analytically advanced organizations, data science professionals are constantly looking for solutions that best allow to express themselves swiftly, efficiently and with the least amount of friction (learning curve) while making sure they make no compromises on the end product.
 This becomes imperative as the scope of your data science team widens and the impact you make in the organization increases.
 In fact, we all know learning from data quickly and efficiently gives your organization not just the competitive advantage but sometimes, the best chance of survival.